neurobagel/documentation/docs/user_guide/preparing_imaging_data.md

 If your dataset is already in [BIDS](https://bids-specification.readthedocs.io/en/stable/), the Neurobagel CLI provides a [`bids2tsv`](cli.md#generate-a-bids-metadata-table) command that will automatically generate this table for you.

-The BIDS metadata table lists each subject's available NIfTI imaging files and modality information, using [BIDS](https://bids-specification.readthedocs.io/en/stable/) naming conventions, in the format shown below.
+The BIDS metadata table lists each subject's available imaging files and modality information, using [BIDS](https://bids-specification.readthedocs.io/en/stable/) naming conventions, in the format shown below.

 ## Example BIDS metadata table
 sub | ses | suffix | path